WalidFekry/Personal-Profile-Page/README.md

 # 🚀 Personal Profile Page

-This is a clean and simple profile page template featuring a photo, name, and links to various social media accounts (Facebook, Instagram, Twitter, Google Play).
+This is a clean and simple profile page template featuring a photo, name, and links to various social media accounts (Facebook, Instagram, Twitter, Google Play, GitHub).

 ## 🛠 Features:
 - Minimal and responsive design